Graph quilting: graphical model selection from partially observed covariances: Characterization of the Graph Quilting Problem

-Although Equation~(\ref{eq:maxdet}) has been investigated as a covariance completion approach, the reliability of the retrieved conditional dependence graph given by $\tilde\Theta$ is largely unexplored.
-If the assumption $E\subseteq O$ of the Complete Identifiability Theorem (Theorem~\ref{thm:identifiability}) is correct, then the reconstructed MAD$_{GQ}$ matrix $\tilde\Theta$ matches $\Theta$ exactly, and thereby the graph $G$ is perfectly recovered.
+which has a unique solution if $\Sigma_O$ is completable to a positive definite matrix. \end{lemma} Equation~(\ref{eq:maxdet}) has been investigated as a covariance completion approach \cite{bakonyi1995maximum, dempster1972covariance, grone1984positive} corresponding to the maximum entropy distribution with covariance constraints over the set $O$.
+Yet, the reliability of the retrieved precision matrix given by $\tilde\Theta$ and the associated edge set $\tilde E$ is completely unexplored.
+If the assumption $E\subseteq O$ of Theorem~\ref{thm:identifiability} is correct, then the reconstructed \madgq{} matrix $\tilde\Theta$ matches $\Theta$ exactly, and thereby the graph $G$ is perfectly recovered.
 If $E\not\subseteq O$, then, in general, $\tilde\Theta\neq \Theta$, so that the graphical structure of $\tilde\Theta$ will not match $G$.
-Indeed, as discussed earlier with an example of chain graph, erroneously assuming that one or more pairs of nodes are conditionally independent within a network of $p$ nodes would force the rest of the recovered network to adjust in order to reflect the dependence pathways expressed by $\Sigma_O$.
-For instance, if two nodes $i$ and $j$ are dependent only through a node $k$, and we assume $(i,k)$ to be conditionally independent, then it is likely that $(i,j)$ will be connected by an edge (or a new path through other nodes) in the recovered graph given the observed covariances.
-Moreover, other unexplored problems are: Can we recover any information about the graph in $O^c$?
-How do we deal with the finite sample case where $\Sigma_O$ is replaced by an empirical estimate $\hat \Sigma_O$ that is not guaranteed to be completable to a positive definite matrix as required by Lemma~\ref{lemma:maxdetopt}?
-In this paper we try to answer all such questions.
+Indeed, erroneously assuming that some pairs of nodes are conditionally independent would force the rest of the recovered network to adjust in order to reflect the dependence pathways expressed by $\Sigma_O$.
+However, a striking property of \madgq{} is the following: \begin{theorem}[\scbf{No false negatives in $O$}] Let $\tilde E=\{(i,j):i\neq j,\tilde\Theta_{ij}\neq 0\}$ be the edge set induced by the \madgq{} solution $\tilde\Theta$ in Equation~(\ref{eq:gq0}).
+Then the property $E_O\subseteq \tilde E_O$ holds almost everywhere. \end{theorem} Theorem~\ref{theo:nofnd} establishes that the \madgq{} solution $\tilde\Theta$ induces {\em no false negative edges} in $O$, except for a negligible set of positive definite matrices.
+More precisely, if we let $\mathcal{M}_E$ be the set of $p\times p$ positive definite matrices all supported on the graphical structure $E$, then the property $E_O \subseteq \tilde{E}_O$ is only violated on a set that has negligible measure with respect to the Lebesgue measure on $\mathcal{M}_E$.
+To see this intuitively, suppose that $E_O$ is nonempty and let $\Delta_{ij}:=\tilde\Theta_{ij}-\Theta_{ij}$.
+Notice now that having a false negative $(i,j)\in E_O$ would require $\Theta_{ij}=-\Delta_{ij}$.
+The set of matrices that exactly satisfy the latter equality constitutes a lower dimensional manifold which occupies zero volume in the set $\mathcal{M}_E$.
+However, in the next sections, we show that we can go much farther: under additional assumptions we can recover the graph in $O$ exactly.
+Let us define the smallest edge magnitude in $O$,